For agency operators

 Pressure point

-As account load rises, the first loss is usually not strategic thinking.
-It is the depth of routine checks that keep performance stable.
+As account load rises, the first loss is usually not expertise.
+It is the consistency and depth of routine checks across the book of business.

 Pressure point